What are the largest uranium companies in the world? We run through the firms producing the most of this crucial material.

 5. Other uranium-producing companies

-Two of the largest global uranium producers straddle the Europe-Asia border: Kazatomprom and Uranium One.
-Kazatomprom, the private national uranium and nuclear energy company of Kazakhstan, has several operations and joint ventures globally.
-As the largest uranium producer in 2019, its output topped 26 million pounds, or 22 percent of global supply.
+Two of the largest global uranium producers straddle the Europe/Asia border: Kazatomprom (LSE:KAP) and Uranium One.
+Kazatomprom, Kazakhstan's national uranium and nuclear energy company, has several operations and joint ventures globally.
+As the largest uranium producer in 2020, its output topped 23.6 million pounds, or 22 percent of global supply.
+Kazatomprom is only partially public.

-Aside from the largest uranium producers listed above, there are of course companies that produced smaller amounts.
-These smaller players include Energy Fuels (TSX:EFR,NYSEAMERICAN:UUUU), which put out 70,000 pounds of U3O8, and Ur-Energy (TSX:URE,NYSEAMERICAN:URG), whose 2019 U3O8 output came in at 47,957 pounds.
+Aside from the largest uranium producers listed above, there are of course companies that produce smaller amounts.
+These smaller players include Energy Fuels (TSX:EFR,NYSEAMERICAN:UUUU), which put out 196,500 pounds of U3O8, and Ur-Energy (TSX:URE,NYSEAMERICAN:URG), whose 2020 U3O8 output came to 10,789 pounds.

 Don't forget to follow us @INN_Resource for real-time updates!